redis/redis-doc/topics/performance-on-cpu.md

 A set of instruments to identify performance regressions and/or potential **on-CPU performance** improvements
 ------------

-This document focus specifically **on CPU** resource bottlenecks analysis, meaning we're interested in understanding where threads are spending CPU cycles while running on-CPU, and as important wether those cycles are effectively being used for computation or stalled waiting (not blocked!) for memory I/O, and cache misses, etc...
+This document focuses specifically on **on-CPU** resource bottlenecks analysis, meaning we're interested in understanding where threads are spending CPU cycles while running on-CPU and, as importantly, whether those cycles are effectively being used for computation or stalled waiting (not blocked!) for memory I/O, and cache misses, etc...

-For that we will rely uppon toolkits (perf, bcc tools), and hardware specific PMCs (Performance Monitoring Counters), to proceed with:
+For that we will rely on toolkits (perf, bcc tools), and hardware specific PMCs (Performance Monitoring Counters), to proceed with:

-- Hotspot analysis ( pref or bcc tools ): to profile code execution and determine which functions are consuming the most time and thus are targets for optimization.
+- Hotspot analysis (pref or bcc tools): to profile code execution and determine which functions are consuming the most time and thus are targets for optimization.
 We'll present two options to collect, report and visualize hotspots either with perf or bcc/BPF tracing tools.

-- Call counts analysis: to count events including function calls, enabling us to correlate severall calls/components at once, relying on bcc/BPF tracing tools.
+- Call counts analysis: to count events including function calls, enabling us to correlate several calls/components at once, relying on bcc/BPF tracing tools.

 - Hardware event sampling: crucial for understanding CPU behavior, including memory I/O, stall cycles, and cache misses.

 ### Tool prerequesits

-The following steps rely uppon Linux perf_events (aka ["perf"](https://man7.org/linux/man-pages/man1/perf.1.html)), [bcc/BPF tracing tools](https://github.com/iovisor/bcc) and Brendan Greg’s [FlameGraph repo](https://github.com/brendangregg/FlameGraph).
+The following steps rely on Linux perf_events (aka ["perf"](https://man7.org/linux/man-pages/man1/perf.1.html)), [bcc/BPF tracing tools](https://github.com/iovisor/bcc) and Brendan Greg’s [FlameGraph repo](https://github.com/brendangregg/FlameGraph).

 We assume beforehand you have: